Nataliam32/DIO-JavaProjects/README.md

 # DIO-first_java_project
-All Java projects done at DIO.me Academy, as part of their course entitled **Formação Java Developer**
+All Java projects done at DIO.me Academy, as part of their course entitled *Formação Java Developer*.